Smolations/polymerge/README.md

 ### All Your Menu Are Belong to Us

-The last group of menu options is displayed once you have an active polymer definition which contains one or more monomers:
+The last group of menu options is displayed once you have an active poly definition which contains one or more monos:

                    /)
           __   ___//     ___    _  __  _    _